jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I didn't just imagine this better perspective; I got to see it.
 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get to as well.

 You'll be the "player god" of a civilization.
 A virtual divinity who knows all and sees all, and who puts its general will into action using an array of buttons, switches, and toggles.
-As you play the game, you'll use these levers of power to decide what to research, where to place buildings, and when to click "upgrade".
+As you play the game, you'll use these levers of power to save up money, decide what to research, where to place buildings, and when to click "upgrade".

-Pressing that most important button magically transforms every factory, hospital, road, house, citizen, to the technology of the modern era.
+Pressing that most important upgrade button magically transforms every factory, hospital, road, house, and citizen, to the technology of the modern era.
 Below, you'll see a person being the player god in the game _Anno 1800_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GrandioseTinyApisdorsatalaboriosa' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 Credit: [Anno 1800](https://www.youtube.com/watch?v=EchYL334T7Q)

 The above is a computer game, of course, but it represents reality pretty well.
 We're all in there somewhere right now, trying to figure out how to earn a living while the game plays around us.

 That's why this book's cover page is a regular person standing on Main Street—a single guy or girl in civilization.
-His or her job is to do what's best for themself and help society prosper.
-Gazing up for guidance, you see heroes and villains.
+His or her job is to do what's best for themselve and help society prosper.
+Gazing up for guidance, the character sees heroes and villains.
 In the sky high above is the mythical "player god," whose ultimately the one making the decisions.

 Will the player god act to benefit society or himself?

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

-In a computer game, civilization is the player's responsibility.
+In a computer game, all of a civilization is the player's responsibility.
 That's why the player god controls all the levers of power.
 She decides what science to research or where to build new homes.
 In reality, we change society when we buy clothes, do car maintenance, and build a house.
 Funny to think about, but our everyday choices determine what happens in our entire civilization.

-You can see this perspective in this pandemic.
+You can see the power of a single person in this pandemic.
 Will enough of us decide to wash our hands and self-isolate to "slow the curve"?

 It's an open question.
 Because we often don't think of ourselves as being "player gods."
-Regular people often forget how important their actions really are.
+Regular people easily forget how important their actions really are.
 But that's the big picture.
 It's all our individual choices that make up the player god in our real-life game of civilization.

 The more individuals realize the big picture and act like their actions matter, the happier their society.
 And the job of inspiring individuals to believe in the big picture is the work of philosophy.

 It's a philosophy that makes people form communities.
-Like Nationalism did for Revolutionary France, or Communism did for the Soviet Union.
+Nationalism did it for Revolutionary France, and Communism did for the Soviet Union.

 Think of the American Founding Fathers.
 They didn't merely force 13 colonies to come together and make a new country.
-It was philosophy written in many pamphlets, books, newspapers, the Declaration of Independence, and especially the US Consitution that made strangers realize the big picture.
+It was the philosophy written in many pamphlets, books, newspapers, the Declaration of Independence, and especially the US Consitution that made strangers realize the big picture.
 To all prosper, they needed to become Americans who believed in "We the People of the United States...".

 A new philosophy is how America formed a new political community.
-And this "Liberty Bell" player god has been playing the game of civilization every since.
+And this "Liberty Bell" player god has been playing the game of civilization ever since.

 So, for those of us inside America, Canada, or any other Western Civilization country, what the heck are good political decisions today?
-Whos should we listen to when trying to figure out which way to steer our politics?
+Who should we listen to when trying to figure out which way to steer our player god?
 Every newspaper, politician, and political party says they're fighting for the good of our society.
 But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?

 Today, we're all looking up from Main Street, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
 We ask if CNN is manufacturing fake news, or maybe "all of them" are.
 If so, what's real news?

 Our questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
 If the world is suffering so bad, why do "green" obsessed workplaces force us to drive instead of telecommuting?
+If working from home was unacceptable for many employees before March 2020, why are we all being asked to do it now?

-And now, during this pandemic, many of us have stopped asking questions and started looking for better answers.
+That's why during this pandemic, many of us have stopped asking questions and started looking for better answers.

 Wouldn't it be cool if we could better decide between good and bad politics?
-After all, we're each a part of the player god as much as anyone else.
-Helping people understand why there's so much hate in our politics is one reason I wrote this book.
+After all, we're all a part of the player god as much as anyone else.
+Helping people understand why there's so much hate in Left/Right politics is one reason I wrote this book.
 But my primary motivation is creating Main Street's new philosophy.

-One that bypasses today's "current events" news cycle, and childish bickering of Left/Right commentators.
-My philosophy wants you to take hold of the new digital levers of power.
-Hence, regular people won't depend on the social services of Big Government or the corporate employment of Big Business.
+One that bypasses today's "current events" news cycle, and childish bickering of political commentators.
+My philosophy wants the middle-class to take hold of the new digital levers of power.
+Only then will regular people no longer depend on the social services of Big Government or the corporate employment of Big Business.

-Because only when we control our own fates, will we finally enjoy the greater personal security, freedom, dignity, productivity, and happiness, of the glorious Internet Age.
+When Main Street controls our own fates, we will finally enjoy the greater personal security, freedom, dignity, productivity, and happiness, of the glorious Internet Age.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PertinentObviousArrowcrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 Please enable sound.
 [Credit: Civilization 6](https://www.youtube.com/watch?v=yKUFvo3_FYQ)

 ## Good Politics Is a Moving Target Because You're the One Who's Moving

-In the real-world, we can't play the game of civilization all by ourself.
+In the real-world, we can't play civilization all by ourself.
 Leaders, inventors, workers all need to be united by a common understanding.
-Thus we create philosophies to organize civilization so we can "play the game" together.
+Thus we create, believe, and enforce a philosophy to organize civilization so we can make a player god and "play the game" together.

 There are always plenty of philosophies to choose from.
 The player god—we, collectively—must pick one that empowers its members to use modern technology to solve real-life problems.
 Only then will society live a good life.

 When a player in a computer game upgrades technology, we can see the changes.
 Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve.

 Detaching yourself from the current ruling philosophy can be hard too.
-I know it took me many years.
-Starting a new game of Civilization is the best way to realize, every philosophy is temporary.
+I know it took me many years to even start the process.
+Playing Anno 1800 or Civilization 6 is the best way to realize, every philosophy is temporary.

-We pick and choose them as we play to win the game:
+We pick and choose many of them as we play to win the game.

-For example, we all believe in universal equality, where we all have the right to"Life, liberty, and the pursuit of happiness."
+For example, we all believe in universal equality, where we all have the right to "Life, liberty, and the pursuit of happiness."
 But what does that mean in everyday life?
 We invented ideologies to give people political guidelines.
 Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
 Each ideology supports "Life, liberty, and the pursuit of happiness" but goes into detail by giving a list of specific policies to fight for (or against) like free health-care or unconditional gun-rights.

-Supposedly we all want the same thing—life, liberty, health, happiness, and prosperity—right?
-What differs is our approach.
+Despite the strong disagreements, we all want the same thing—life, liberty, health, happiness, and prosperity—right?
+What differs is the policies our political ideology roots for and against.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MindlessMarriedGharial' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 Please enable sound.
 [Credit: Civilization 6](https://www.youtube.com/watch?v=3NLoDMsqJkE)